 - Cognitive behavioral therapy (CBT) for psychosis aims to support patients to recognize how their thought patterns might contribute to their feelings and in turn, may affect their vulnerability to illness.

 Whilst psychological treatments are generally safe with little to no side effects, most psychological treatments require extensive time and commitment from patients.
-Patients or their family members must evaluate the targets of each treatment with regards to their specific needs before selecting the intervention approach.
+Patients or their family members must evaluate the targets of each treatment with regard to their specific needs before selecting the intervention approach.

 How to help someone who may have schizophrenia?